Auto Cherry-Picker: Learning from High-quality Generative Data Driven by Language: Abstract

 \section{Abstract}

-Diffusion-based models have shown great potential in generating high-quality images with various layouts, which can benefit downstream perception tasks.
-However, a fully automatic layout generation driven only by language and a suitable metric for measuring multiple generated instances has not been well explored.
-In this work, we present \textbf{A}uto \textbf{C}herry-\textbf{P}icker (ACP), a novel framework that generates high-quality multi-modal training examples to augment perception and multi-modal training.
-Starting with a simple list of natural language concepts, we prompt large language models (LLMs) to generate a detailed description and design reasonable layouts.
-Next, we use an off-the-shelf text-to-image model to generate multiple images.
-Then, the generated data are refined using a comprehensively designed metric to ensure quality.
-In particular, we present a new metric, Composite Layout and Image Score (CLIS), to evaluate the generated images fairly.
-Our synthetic high-quality examples boost performance in various scenarios by customizing the initial concept list, especially in addressing challenges associated with long-tailed distribution and imbalanced datasets.
-Experiment results on downstream tasks demonstrate that Auto Cherry-Picker can significantly improve the performance of existing models.
-In addition, we have thoroughly investigated the correlation between CLIS and performance gains in downstream tasks, and we find that a better CLIS score results in better performance.
+Diffusion models can generate realistic and diverse images, potentially facilitating data availability for data-intensive perception tasks.
+However, leveraging these models to boost performance on downstream tasks with synthetic data poses several challenges, including aligning with real data distribution, scaling synthetic sample volumes, and ensuring their quality.
+To bridge these gaps, we present \textbf{A}uto \textbf{C}herry-\textbf{P}icker (ACP), a novel framework that generates high-quality cross-modality training samples at scale to augment perception and multi-modal training.
+ACP first uses LLMs to sample descriptions and layouts based on object combinations from real data priors, eliminating the need for ground truth image captions or annotations.
+Next, we use an off-the-shelf controllable diffusion model to generate multiple images.
+Then, the generated data are refined using a comprehensively designed metric, Composite Layout and Image Score (CLIS), to ensure quality.
+Our customized synthetic high-quality samples boost performance in various scenarios, especially in addressing challenges associated with long-tailed distribution and imbalanced datasets.
+Experiment results on downstream tasks demonstrate that ACP can significantly improve the performance of existing models.
+In addition, we find a positive correlation between CLIS and performance gains in downstream tasks.
 This finding shows the potential for evaluation metrics as the role for various visual perception and MLLM tasks.
-Code will be available.